ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

     foreach (var switchName in switchNames)
     {
-        // TSM requires a session object to be set for the associated multiplexer,
+        // For TSM, you must set a session object for the associated multiplexer.
-        // to later retrieve the multiplexer routes in the test program via the TSM GetSwitchSessions method.
+        // This allows TSM to later retrieve the multiplexer routes in the test program with the TSM GetSwitchSessions method.
-        // It expects an NI-Switch driver session to be used to operate the multiplexer routes during the program.
+        // TSM expects that an NI-Switch driver session is used to operate the multiplexer routes during the program.
         // However, this example does not use the NI-Switch driver directly.
-        // Instead, it leverages the TSM Control Relay methods to operate the multiplexer routes retrieved by the TSM GetSwitchSessions method.
+        // Instead, this example uses the TSM Control Relay methods to operate the multiplexer routes that the TSM GetSwitchSessions method retrieves.
-        // Therefore, a dummy object must be provided to the TSM SetSwitchSession method to enable this use case. tsmContext.SetSwitchSession(multiplexerTypeId, switchName, new object());
+        // Therefore, you must provide a dummy object to the TSM SetSwitchSession method to enable this use case. tsmContext.SetSwitchSession(multiplexerTypeId, switchName, new object());
     }
   }